West Werribee Dual Water Supply Project

 The West Werribee Dual Water Supply Project will deliver high quality, Class A recycled water and drinking water to housing estates in the Werribee area, as well as a number of open spaces managed by Wyndham City Council.

-The recycled water will come from Melbourne Water’s Western Treatment Plant, where it will be further treated and sent to homes and open spaces in the Werribee area through a dedicated ‘purple pipe’ recycled water system (see map below).
+The recycled water will come from Melbourne Water’s Western Treatment Plant, where it will be further treated and sent to homes and open spaces in the Werribee area through a dedicated ‘purple pipe’ recycled water system (see following map).

 Recycled water is not yet being supplied to properties using the purple pipe system.
 Until the project is completed, houses within the estates that have a purple pipe system have drinking water supplied through both the drinking and recycled water pipes, so it is important that all water use complies with water restrictions.

 The housing estates that will benefit from a supply of Class A recycled water include:

 - Manor Lakes – a Dennis Family Corporation development

 There have been delays on this project, and while regrettable, City West Water is committed to delivering recycled water to properties in these housing estates in late 2014.

 Can't view YouTube?
 You can also download the following video file(s):